Brand identity · Dental, Nepal

 A local partnership, not a flown-in rebrand

 It is how we like to work across borders.
-One team that owns the craft, one partner that owns the context, and a client who gets a brand that feels native rather than imported.
+One team that owns the craft, one partner that owns the context, and a client who ends up with a brand that feels native rather than imported.

 A 40-year legacy, finally on brand

-If you have a reputation that your branding does not match yet, that is exactly the gap we close.
+If you have a reputation your branding has not caught up to, that gap is exactly what we close.
 Strategy, identity and the full application system, run by one team.